olawale-o/rails_blog_app/README.md

-# Rails Blog APp
+# Rails Blog App

-> A ruby application to record what books are in the library and who borrows them
+> "Rails Blog App" a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Built with